 At Morley College London we offer a wide range of courses from Entry Level to Level 5.
 But how can you tell which level is the right one for you?
 Check our guide to the Levels of Learning here to find out:

 Most of our courses are short courses with no qualifications attached, so they have no formal entry requirements.
 However, a course labelled “Intermediate” or “Advanced” will require some previous knowledge or experience of the subject, and some subjects – such as languages or some dance courses – operate in “stages” so you can choose according to your existing knowledge.
 Always check the course descriptions for guidance.

 Entry Level courses are for absolute beginners in a subject and also have three sub-levels, with Entry Level 3 being the most difficult.
 All of the Entry Level courses at Morley are run by Essential Skills, and most of them are ESOL courses.

-This is a beginners’ level course that is roughly equivalent to a low GCSE grade, and is designed to help you develop basic skills and knowledge that you can build on later.
+This is a beginners’ level course that is roughly equivalent to a low GCSE grade and is designed to help you develop basic skills and knowledge that you can build on later.
 Level 1 courses generally require little previous experience, but if you want to take a Level 1 ESOL course you may have to complete Entry Level 3 first.
-Our accredited Level 1 courses include Jewellery Certificate: Level 1, and the AAT Access Award in Bookkeeping and Accounting Software.
+Our accredited Level 1 courses include Level 1 Award in Introduction to Counselling Skills and the AAT Access Award in Bookkeeping and Accounting Software.

 A Level 2 course is roughly equivalent to a higher GCSE grade and is also suitable for students with little previous experience in a subject.
 These courses will provide you with a grounding for further study or for starting work.
-Our Level 2 courses include the AAT Level 2 Award in Accounting Software, Jewellery Certificate: Level 2, and the ILM Level 2 Award in Introduction to Mentoring Skills.
+Our accredited Level 2 courses include the AAT Level 2 Award in Accounting Software and CIBTAC Diploma in Beauty Therapy Services: Level 2.

 LEVEL 3 – ADVANCED LEARNING